nagix/mini-tokyo-3d/docs/developer-guide/integration.md

 1. Register as a developer by entering your user information on the [developer site's registration page](https://developer.odpt.org/signup).
 It may take a few days to receive your registration confirmation email.
 2. After logging in with your developer account, select "Access Token for ODPT Center" from the menu shown "Logged in" in the upper right corner of the screen.
 3. A list of access tokens for ODPT Center will be displayed.
 Only the "DefaultApplication" token will be displayed right after creating the account.
 Click on "Add".
 4. Enter an application name in the "Name" field and click the "Update" button.
 5. The newly created token will appear in the list of access tokens.

-### Getting an Access Token for Open Data Challenge for Public Transportation 2024

-The Public Transportation Open Data Center is also distributing additional train and airplane data for the [Open Data Challenge for Public Transportation 2024](https://challenge2024.odpt.org/index-e.html), which can be obtained with a dedicated access token.
-You need to enter the challenge to get your dedicated access token, but the data is available for free.

-1. Follow the instructions on the Public Transport Open Data Center [developer site](https://developer.odpt.org) to enter the challenge.
-2. Select "Access Token for Challenge 2024" from the menu shown "Logged in" in the upper right corner of the screen.
-3. A list of access tokens for Challenge 2024 will be displayed.
-Only the "Challenge2024DefaultApplication" token will be displayed right after entry.
-Click on "Add".
-4. Enter an application name in the "Name" field and click the "Update" button.
-5. The newly created token will appear in the list of access tokens.